antonioleal/myslackbuilds/README.md

-*This repo contains my slackbuild scripts, some of which are also published to SlackBuilds.org*
+*My Slackbuild scripts, some of which are published to Slackbuild.org.
+Here lives also the "0" scipts development environment.*

 ---